Psychology

 Additional Information and Department Policies

-- Students are encouraged to consider an independent study course on a library, laboratory, or field research project.
-Independent study courses do not count toward the core, laboratory, advanced course, or topics-level requirements for the major.
+- Students are encouraged to consider an independent study including a directed reading, intermediate, or advanced independent study, or an intermediate or advanced collaborative study.
+Independent study courses do not count toward the core, laboratory, advanced course, or topics-level requirements for the major, but may count toward the ten credits required for the major and the six credits toward the minor.

 - Students who are considering a major in psychology are encouraged to enroll in PSYC 1101 Introduction to Psychology during their first year at Bowdoin, and to enroll in PSYC 2510 Research Design in Psychology and PSYC 2520 Data Analysis during their second year.

-- Those who plan to study away from campus for one or both semesters of their junior year should complete at least one laboratory course before leaving for their off-campus experience and plan their courses so that they can complete the major after returning to campus.
+- Those who plan to study away from campus for one or both semesters of their junior year should complete a laboratory course or an advanced seminar course before leaving for their off-campus experience and plan their courses so that they can complete the major after returning to campus.
 Students should speak with the chair of the department regarding their off-campus study plans and transfer of credit toward the major.
 Laboratory or advanced courses taken elsewhere may be counted as electives, but are not normally counted toward the laboratory or advanced course requirement.

 Grade Requirements